 No, our VIDX series people counting sensors are Power-over-ethernet and require a single network cable for power and network connectivity.
 However, we are experienced in overcoming installation and cabling challenges and are happy to discuss your scenario.

-What is the maximum height for the ceiling above the door or can the sensor be mounted other places than straight overhead?
+What is the maximum height for the ceiling above the door or can the system be mounted other places than straight overhead?

-The ideal sensor location is overhead a few feet inside your door.
-The sensor can support a slight tilt if the only location it can be mounted is high and away from the door.
+The ideal location is overhead a few feet inside your door.
+It can support a slight tilt if the only location it can be mounted is high and away from the door.
 Our standard sensor can be mounted just under 20 feet high.
-If your ceiling is higher than that, we have two options – We have an extension pole bracket that can be mounted on the header of the doorway and it sticks out about 10 inches and houses the cable and sensor.
-The other option is our higher-lens sensor that can be mounted up to 65 feet.
+If your ceiling is higher than that, we have two options – We have an extension pole bracket that can be mounted on the header of the doorway and it sticks out about 10 inches.
+The other option is our higher-lens that can be mounted up to 65 feet.

 Where does notification to staff go?
 Must you have a smartphone?